theRealAph/ScopeLocals/README.md

 corresponds well with extent-local variables, it's a good idea to switch to them, for the reasons we've described above.

-## Where can extent local variables _not_ replace thread-local variables?
+## Where can extent-local variables _not_ replace thread-local variables?

-There are cases where thread-local variables are more appropriate than extent local variables.
+There are cases where thread-local variables are more appropriate than extent-local variables.
 For example, one popular use of thread-local variables is to cache objects that are expensive to create.
 A notorious example is `java.text.DateFormat`, which is mutable so cannot be shared between threads without synchronization.
 In this case, creating